On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Construction toolbox

+We interpret time as increasing upward and introduce (nondeterministic) local rules that transform a horizontal row of a computation cone into the one above it.
+Each row will contain exactly one symbol $(q,d) \in H_M$ on the first layer, interpreted as a ``zig-zag head'' traveling in the direction $d \in \{{\leftarrow},{\rightarrow}\}$.
+The symbols $L$ and $R$ fill the rest of the row on this layer to the left and right of the head, respectively.
+The zig-zag head bounces between the east and west borders of the computation cone, and one such back-and-forth sweep corresponds to a single computation step of $M$.
+Each counter is represented by the number of $P$-symbols on its own layer, which has the form $P^m Z^n$ for some $m, n \geq 0$.
+As the zig-zag head travels the length of the computation cone, it records the relative order of the counter values in its internal state, and updates counter values based on the transition it contains.

-Each segment consists of $k+1$ layers.
-Its first layer must be in the language $L^* H_M R^*$ (storing the position, direction and current transition in a ``zig-zag head'') and the next $k$ layers must be in $P^* Z^*$ (storing the value of one counter).
-The final layer is in $A^*$, and each segment is a prefix of the one above; their limit corresponds to the oracle tape.
-The head travels along the segment in the direction of its arrow component, with speed 2 to the east and speed 1 to the west.
-When it steps east over a counter, it updates the counter's value based on its $H'_M$-component; when it steps west over one, it records its place in the ordering of the counters, as well as the symbol on the $A$-layer in case of the oracle counter.
-When it reaches the east border of the segment, it turns west, and upon reaching the west border, it updates its $H'_M$-component based on the information it stores.
-In this way, one west-east sweep corresponds to one computation step of $M$.
+Let us go into a little more detail.
+Each row of a computation cone consists of $k+2$ layers.
+The first layer must be in the language $L^* H_M R^*$ (storing the position and internal state of the zig-zag head) and the next $k$ layers must be in $P^* Z^*$ (storing the value $m \geq 0$ of one counter as $P^m Z^n$).
+The final layer is in $A^*$, and this layer of each row of the cone is a prefix of the one above; their limit corresponds to the oracle tape.
+At the vertex of the cone, the head contains an arbitrary transition from the initial state $q_0$ to some other state.